Sharan-Lobana/Cryptography/README.txt

-This repository consists of the famous hash and related algorithms.
+This repository consists of popular cryptography and hash algorithms.